palworth/Hassle_Free_PGP/README.md

 5. **Verify the code** - Review source before use in high-security environments
 6. **Backup safely** - Store key backups on encrypted, offline media

-For detailed security documentation, see [SECURITY.md](SECURITY.md).
+For security concerns, please open a GitHub issue or contact the maintainer.

 ## Limitations